top of page

 Confidently Crowned And Loving My Natural Hair

-Bouncing, luscious curls that finally decided to be friends with me, dance freely with joy as the wind shift direction.
-With money in my pocket and bliss in the air, I find my next destination in the wind.
-In Melbourne, Australia, their carelessness looked more like a celebration, the embodiment of “laissez faire”.
+My bouncing, luscious curls, now dance freely with joy as the wind shifts.
+With money in my pocket and bliss in the air, I embrace life unapologetically.
+In Melbourne, Australia, their carelessness looked more like a celebration.
+The embodiment of “laissez faire”.
 We’re not timid anymore.
-It’s my pleasure to dazzle you with an unrehearsed gone-with-the-wind show and hear you say “I love your hair”!

-Melanin Magic & Body Confidence
+Melanin Magic and Body Confidence

 Showing Up For Myself And For You